 But the logic of the markets warns against joining the bandwagon.
 How can you earn excess returns from a strategy everyone knows about, uses and promotes?
 Times change.
-The market's attention to value will move toward growth eventually.
-Popularity guarantees its own demise as prices are pushed up.
+The market's attention switches from growth to value and back again.
+Popularity guarantees its own demise.
 Popularity is cyclical.
 While no one disputes that lower present prices lead to higher future returns, all else equal, and that higher present prices lead to lower future returns, ell else equal --- all else is never equal, and 'lower' and 'higher' that what?

 Backtesting results from screening for value metrics, or from portfolio weightings determined by value metrics usually come up with results similar to these from a MSCI April 2011 paper "Capturing the Value Premium".
 It presents a 15 year comparison of the normal MSCI Index with its Value-weighted counterpart (weighted by book value, earnings, cash earnings and sales, not dividends), and also with portfolios screened for single metrics.